thedoggybrad/chatcalculator/README.md

 ## Demo
 Try Chat Calculator on https://thedoggybrad.github.io/chatcalculator
 <br>
-Experience a calculator in a chat.
+Experience a basic 4 operations calculator in a chat.